-The Government of Serbia adopted the crisis plan for oil shortages7.
-September 2019. / News Serbia Energy
+The Government of Serbia adopted the crisis plan for oil shortages, News Serbia Energy

 The Government of Serbia has adopted a program of measures and a crisis plan to be applied in cases when of energy supply is threatened.